SwapnilDanwe/Tic-tac-toe/README.md

 # Tic-tac-toe
-A basic tic tac toe game with win, lose and draw logic
+A basic tic tac toe game with win, loose and draw logic